xcore/sc_i2s/doc/master.rst

     - A master clock to bit clock divide value (typically 2, 4 or 8)

 Typically the device value passed into the function is 2, 4 or 8.
-This can be calulated as follows:
+This can be calculated as follows:

 divide = MCLK Frequency / (Sample Frequency * 64)